GPUOpen-LibrariesAndSDKs/RadeonProRenderUSD/INSTALL.md

 * Add `HDRPR_PACKAGE_DIR/plugin` path entry to the `PXR_PLUGINPATH_NAME` environment variable
 * Add `HDRPR_PACKAGE_DIR/lib/python` path entry to the `PYTHONPATH` environment variable
-* Windows only: add the `HDRPR_PACKAGE_DIR/bin` path entry to the `PATH` environment variable
+* Windows only: add the `HDRPR_PACKAGE_DIR/lib` path entry to the `PATH` environment variable

 OR

-You can copy hdRpr package directories (bin, lib and plugin) directly to the root of your USD package.
+You can copy hdRpr package directories (lib and plugin) directly to the root of your USD package.

 ## Installation from sources